jackxxu/service_flow/README.md

 1. if it is a dictionary, it will add/update the aforementioned processing *context*.
 2. otherwise, the return value is ignored and a warning message is logged.

+### exceptions

+`service-flow` raises a few types of exceptions:

+1. `StopFlowException`: raised inside a middleware to signal stop processing. typical use cases include when incoming request is invalid.
+2. `RetryException`: raised inside a middleware to signal re-processing of the same request. typical use cases include when a http request issued from the middleware times out or database transaction level violation.
+3. `FatalException`: raised inside a middleware to restart the processor. typical use cases include when database connection is broken or other infrastructure related errors.

 ## inspiration